panchul/workspace/doc/Samba.md

 ---

 I created a How-To for hybrid cloud, extracting some useful steps that could be useful without Kubernetes.
 This is also useful:

 - https://stackoverflow.com/questions/48747538/using-windows-smb-shares-from-kubernetes-deployment-app
 - https://github.com/kubernetes/examples/tree/master/staging/volumes

+At the vm that will be a Samba server:

     $ sudo apt update
     $ sudo apt -y install samba